unahouExosite/docs/portals/README.md

 ### Permission object

-A permission object describes a level of access to a particular Portals resource identified by `"oid"`.
+A permission object describes a level of access to a particular Portals resource identified by `"oid"`, and is filtered by current domain of its resource, which means a permission list never contains resources which not belong to current domain.

 ```
 {